GandhiCloudLab/waiops-sevone/01-proactive-incident-resolution-with-watson-aiops-and-sevone/readme.md

 ## 10. Resolve Story

-Once the runbook completes the execution, the problem is resolved, and I mark the story as closed.
+Once the runbook completes the execution, the problem is resolved, and we mark the story as closed.
 <img src="images/20-resolve.png">

 The story goes to resolved status.